 Subscribe and get a box of beauty and grooming products, tailored to your needs, once a month.
 That’s the promise of Birchbox, a company out of New York serving the health and style conscious.

 But there are lots of subscription box companies.
 And they, like Birchbox, know that how you present your product online is just as important as the product itself.
-To separate itself from the competition, Birchbox advertises with the help of unique post-click experiences for their customers.
+To separate itself from the competition, Birchbox advertises with the help of unique post-click landing pages for their customers.
 Let’s take at five links from a paid Birchbox ad, and their corresponding experiences, to see how.

-Birchbox post-click experiences
+Birchbox post-click landing pages

 Navigate to Google and punch in the keyword term “Birchbox,” and you’ll likely find this ad at the top of the search engine results page: